Last updated: January 2022. Estimated reading time: 5 minutes

 In California, the burger chain CaliBurger is already testing such a set-up.

 Biometric payments are already flourishing in China.
-Motivated by positive customer feedback, hundreds of restaurants across the country have rolled out digital technologies to improve customer experiences, growth, and operational efficiency.
+Motivated by positive customer feedback, hundreds of nationwide restaurants have rolled out digital technologies to improve customer experiences, growth, and operational efficiency.

 4. Voice command